 Riffer Madness: Dimebag Darrell on Syncopated Rhythms, Part 1

-Another installment of Riffer Madness, in which Dime covers psychotic syncopation!
+In this installment of Riffer Madness Dime covers psychotic syncopation!

 This entry comes from Dimebag Darrell's classic Guitar World column, "Riffer Madness."